KayanatSuleman/Visaeg---Fashion/README.md

    + Solution: How to make img responsive to site changes: .responsive {width: 100% height: auto;}
    + Reference:<https://www.w3schools.com/howto/howto_css_image_responsive.asp>

-4. SEARCH BAR INTREGRATION + RESPONSIVENESS:
+4. SEARCH BAR INTEGRATION + RESPONSIVENESS:
     + Problem: Add search bar to navigation bar.
     + Solution: Tutorials and code found as referenced below.
 However issue still persists - changes location on page when browser changes width.
-    + Reference: Search Box code used from <https://www.w3docs.com/snippets/css/how-to-create-search-boxes.html> To make a more responsive design: <https://www.youtube.com/watch?v=9hF9co-SCKw&t=224s&ab_channel=Viajira>
+    + Reference: Search Box code used from <https://www.w3docs.com/snippets/css/how-to-create-search-boxes.html>
+    To make a more responsive design: <https://www.youtube.com/watch?v=9hF9co-SCKw&t=224s&ab_channel=Viajira>
     + Future improvements: Include a fully functioning search bar that can be used to search the contents of the website and respond with the correct information for users to navigate the website in an easier fashion.

 >
 > Version 4
 >
 1. ARTICLE IMPLEMENTATION AND STYLING ISSUES:
     + Problem: make and style a container for text and image per article.
     + Problem: Image not entered
     + Problem: too much white space between both articles on both index. html and stream-three.
     + Problem: stream-four article columns need to be aligned side by side to create a 3 column newspaper style.

     + Solution: Using previous knowledge was able to configure some css styling by testing the website after each change to see which style was right for the website.
     + Using previous knowledge on centring images I was able to replicate correct code to centre image in the middle of div by adding padding and assigning a style rule to the immediate html tag.
     + Solution to problem three <https://stackoverflow.com/questions/19038799/why-is-there-an-unexplainable-gap-between-these-inline-block-div-elements>
-    + Solution: Examplar Article here https://codepen.io/silkine/pen/QWBxVX?editors=1100
+    + Solution: Exemplar Article here <https://codepen.io/silkine/pen/QWBxVX?editors=1100>

-2. FOOTER INTREGRATION & STYLING:
+2. FOOTER INTEGRATION & STYLING:
     + Problem: The icons sourced from font awesome do not show on the footer.
     + Problem: the footer would not centre.